kieran-walsh/AirbnbDBMS/README.md

 # If Airbnb used a RDMS

 This database project implements a relational database for an Airbnb case study.
+Worked on this project with two other teammates.

 ## Setup & Run